hypergate-com/hypergate-sdk/README.md

 |------|---------|-------------|
 | 101 | no accounts found |  No accounts found, make sure you added your package name to the hypergate discoverability list |

-## Troubleshooting

-Since there are various components interoperating (MDM, Hypergate, Your App, Chrome WebView, this SDK) wrong configuration can lead to issues.
-Here a list of issues and countermeasures how to solve then:

-TODO

 ## Contributing